viamrobotics/docs/docs/program/CLI.md

 ## Global options

-Global options can be passed after the *viam* CLI keyword with any subsequent command.
+You can pass global options after the *viam* CLI keyword with any command.

 |        global option     |       description |
 | ----------- | ----------- |